j-m-mueller/youtube-comment-analysis/README.md

 ### CLI Access

-Submit queries via the CLI, e.g., like this:
+Submit queries via the CLI, e.g., like this, specifying HTML data stored in a custom file:

 ```sh
 python main.py --raw-html-path ./my-file.txt
 ```

-Check `main.py` for available arguments.
+Check `main.py` for all available arguments.

 ### Tests

-Parts of the code are covered by a pytest test suite.
+The API and parts of the CommentProcessor class are covered by a pytest test suite.
 This test suite can be executed by running `pytest tests` from the root directory.